KellymaryAraujo/AgeCalc/README.md

 In this project I used my knowledge in:

 - JS Conditional if, else ... if, else.
-- JS function.
+- JS Function.
-- HTML input.
+- HTML Input.
 - Adobe Photoshop.

 How to use: